OWASP/www-chapter-kuwait-city/index.md

 Welcome to the OWASP Kuwait Chapter!

 We are delighted to have you join us as we embark on a journey to explore the world of web application security.
-It is with great pleasure that we introduce ourselves as the Chapter leaders: Omar Almutairi, Faisal Albuloushi, Dr. Safaa Zaman and Khaled Almeasab.
+It is with great pleasure that we introduce ourselves as the Chapter leaders: Omar Almutairi, Faisal Albuloushi, and Khaled Almeasab.

 Here at OWASP Kuwait, our primary goal is to raise awareness about the crucial importance of securing web applications.
 We strive to cultivate a thriving community of cybersecurity enthusiasts who are passionate about safeguarding digital landscapes.
 Through engaging events, interactive workshops, and knowledge-sharing initiatives, we empower professionals, students, and organizations with the tools and insights needed to tackle emerging threats.